FelixWolf/LindenScriptArchive/contributing.md

 * Scripts provided as examples

 ### We will NOT accept:
-* Scripts that use internal APIs not intended for public visiblity^†^
+* Scripts that use internal APIs not intended for public visiblity†
 * Scripts that have been leaked via early copybotting techniques
 * Scripts that have been accidentally leaked
-* Scripts with the following header^‡^:
+* Scripts with the following header‡:
 ```lsl
 ///////////////////////////////////////////////////////////////////////////
 // @file: {title}